Concentration measurement in bases

 What is a base?

-In industrial processes, the targeted control of pH value by adding bases is of essential importance to create precise reaction conditions and achieve optimal results.
+In industrial processes, the targeted control of the pH value by adding bases is of essential importance to create precise reaction conditions and achieve optimal results.
 This control allows for a finely tuned adjustment of the reaction environment, which is critical for the efficiency and quality of chemical production.

 Which bases can be measured?